The Counterfeit

 The deepest problem is imaginative and moral.
 Children raised in this atmosphere are not merely taught one bad conclusion.
 They are formed into a contrary habit of mind.
 They learn to regard the papacy not as a divinely given remedy against fragmentation, but as an office that must itself be continuously broken down into acceptable and unacceptable portions.

 That habit nearly destroys the meaning of the papacy in the heart before it is ever denied on the lips.
-The child may still say he loves the pope, but he has been formed to think the ordinary Catholic relation to the papacy is one of continual private filtration.
+The child may still say he loves the pope, but he has been formed to think that the ordinary Catholic relation to the papacy is one of continual private filtration.

 This is devastating because it attacks the office at its root.
 Once the papacy is imagined this way, its need is no longer felt as Christ intended.
-It becomes something culturally honored but existentially bypassed.
+It becomes something culturally honored but practically bypassed.

 The most dangerous attack on the papacy is not always open denial.
 Sometimes it is the training of souls to speak of the office reverently while living as though its ordinary function has been permanently suspended.